News & Events

 ListServe Updates (September-October)

-Over the next two weeks, the Department will be updating the CJ and SOCI Listservers.
-If you are a Major or Minor, you will be receiving a few emails to work out the kinks in the current phase of integration.
-We normally use the listserver to provide you with academic updates and to circulate current employment opportunities for you.
+During the first two months of the semester, the Department updates the CJ and SOCI Listservers.
+If you are a Major or Minor, you will receive a few emails to complete the integration phrase.
+We normally use the listserver to provide you with academic updates and to circulate employment opportunities.
 If you do not wish to receive such notifications through the listserver, you can easily remove your email address from the list or you can send a removal request to Bill Hayes (email@example.com).

 Undergraduate Advising (October)